teresko/palladium/README.md

 You will also need to create a table, where to store the **identities**.
 The example schema is available [here](https://github.com/teresko/palladium/blob/master/resources/schema.sql).
 It currently contains only table definition for MySQL/MariaDB, but the library can be used with any RDBMS, that has a PDO driver.

 ## Initialization

 Palladium contains 4 services: `Registration`, `Identification`, `Search` and `Recovery`.
 Each of these services has two&nbsp;mandatory&nbsp;dependencies:

- - mapper factory (that implements `Palladium\Contract\CanCreateMapper`)
+ - repository (that implements `Palladium\Contract\CanPersistIdenity`)
  - logger (that implements `Psr\Log\LoggerInterface`)

- This gives you an option to replace the default  [`MapperFactory`](https://github.com/teresko/palladium/blob/master/src/Palladium/Component/MapperFactory.php), if you want to alter or replace parts of persistence abstraction&nbsp;layer.
+ This gives you an option to replace the default  [repository](https://github.com/teresko/palladium/blob/master/src/Palladium/Repository/Identity.php), if you want to alter or replace parts of persistence abstraction&nbsp;layer.
 As for logger - the recommended approach is to use [Monolog](https://packagist.org/packages/monolog/monolog), but it would work with any compatible logging&nbsp;system.

+The default repository also comes with functionality for adding **custom identity types** and data mappers, that are used for either your or the built-in itentity types.
+For usage details see %TODO% secion.

 #### Optional parameters